 At the poll site, you will see tables and voting machines set up for your election district and others.
 At the table for your district, you will be asked to sign next to a facsimile of your signature on an alphabetized, computerized polling list.
 If your name does not appear on the roster, ask for an affidavit or paper ballot.

 If your name does not appear on the computerized polling list or you are told that you are not eligible to vote, ask for an affidavit or paper ballot.
-After each election, the Board of Elections will check its records, and your vote will be counted if you are indeed eligible to vote.
+After election day, the Board of Elections will check its records, and your vote will be counted if you are indeed eligible to vote.
 If not, you will receive a notice that you are not eligible, along with a registration application for future elections.
 You may also call one of the numbers listed below for assistance on the day of the election.

-NYC Board of Elections: 1-866-VOTE-NYC (toll-free)NY Attorney General Election Hotline: 1-800-771-7755Coalition for the Homeless: 212-776-2003
+NYC Board of Elections: 1-866-VOTE-NYC (toll-free) NY Attorney General Election Hotline: 1-800-771-7755 Coalition for the Homeless: 212-776-2003